SimoneAstarita/queer_NLP_bib/README.md

 Scott Andersen, Segio-Luis Ojeda-Trueba, Juan Vásquez, and Gemma Bel-Enguix.
 2024. <a href="https://aclanthology.org/2024.woah-1.14"><u>The Mexican Gayze: A Computational Analysis of the Attitudes towards the LGBT+ Population in Mexico on Social Media Across a Decade.</u></a> In _Proceedings of the 8th Workshop on Online Abuse and Harms (WOAH 2024)_, pages 178–200, Mexico City, Mexico.
 Association for Computational Linguistics.

 Farhan Samir, Chan Young Park, Anjalie Field, Vered Shwartz, and Yulia Tsvetkov.
 2024. <a href="https://aclanthology.org/2024.emnlp-main.384"><u>Locating Information Gaps and Narrative Inconsistencies Across Languages: A Case Study of LGBT People Portrayals on Wikipedia.</u></a> In _Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing_, pages 6747–6762, Miami, FL, USA.
 Association for Computational Linguistics.

+Mika Hämäläinen.
+2025. <a href="https://aclanthology.org/2025.queerinai-main.1/"><u>Studying the Representation of the LGBTQ+ Community in RuPaul’s Drag Race with LLM-Based Topic Modeling.</u></a> In _Proceedings of the Queer in AI Workshop at NAACL 2025_, pages 1–5, Albuquerque, NM, USA (Hybrid).
+Association for Computational Linguistics.

 ## POS Tagging
 Henrik Björklund and Hannah Devinney. <a href="https://aclanthology.org/2023.ltedi-1.8"><u>Computer, enhence: POS-tagging improvements for nonbinary pronoun use in Swedish.</u></a> In _Proceedings of the Third Workshop on Language Technology for Equality, Diversity and Inclusion_, pages 54–61, Varna, Bulgaria.
 INCOMA Ltd., Shoumen, Bulgaria.